JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 Generic QC Filters
 ==================

 This section describes how to configure each of the existing QC filters in UFO.
 All filters can also use the :ref:`"where" statement <where-statement>` to act only on observations meeting certain conditions.
-By default, each filter acts on all the variables marked as *simulated variables* in the ObsSpace.
+By default, each pre and prior filter acts on all the variables marked as *observed variables* in the ObsSpace, where as post filters act on all *simulated variables* in the ObsSpace.
 The :code:`filter variables` keyword can be used to limit the action of the filter to a subset of these variables or to specific channels, as shown in the examples from the :ref:`Bounds Check Filter <bounds-check-filter>` section below.

 .. _bounds-check-filter: